Head-To-Head Comparison: Greystone Logistics (GLGI) & Its Peers

-Greystone Logistics (OTCMKTS: GLGI) is one of 34 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Greystone Logistics to similar businesses based on the strength of its analyst recommendations, valuation, risk, earnings, dividends, institutional ownership and profitability.
+Greystone Logistics (OTCMKTS: GLGI) is one of 34 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Greystone Logistics to related businesses based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, valuation, risk and earnings.

-Greystone Logistics has a beta of 1.56, indicating that its share price is 56% more volatile than the S&P 500.
-Comparatively, Greystone Logistics’ competitors have a beta of 1.15, indicating that their average share price is 15% more volatile than the S&P 500.
+59.1% of shares of all “Special industry machinery, not elsewhere classified” companies are held by institutional investors.
+13.5% of shares of all “Special industry machinery, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

+This table compares Greystone Logistics and its peers’ net margins, return on equity and return on assets.

-This is a breakdown of current recommendations for Greystone Logistics and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Greystone Logistics and its peers, as reported by MarketBeat.

 |Sell Ratings